Genomics: Genomic medicine

 Next-generation genomic technologies allow clinicians and biomedical researchers to drastically increase the amount of genomic data collected on large study populations.
 When combined with new informatics approaches that integrate many kinds of data with genomic data in disease research, this allows researchers to better understand the genetic bases of drug response and disease.

 Early efforts to apply the genome to medicine included those by a Stanford team led by Euan Ashley who developed the first tools for the medical interpretation of a human genome.
-The Genomes2People research program at Brigham and Women’s Hospital, Broad Institute and Harvard Medical School was established in 2012 to conduct empirical research in translating genomics into health.
+The Genomes2People research program at Brigham and Women's Hospital, Broad Institute and Harvard Medical School was established in 2012 to conduct empirical research in translating genomics into health.
 Brigham and Women's Hospital opened a Preventive Genomics Clinic in August 2019, with Massachusetts General Hospital following a month later.
-The All of Us research program aims to collect genome sequence data from 1 million participants to become a critical component of the precision medicine research platform.
+The All of Us research program aims to collect genome sequence data from 1 million participants to become a critical component of the precision medicine research platform and the UK Biobank initiative has studied more than 500.000 individuals with deep genomic and phenotypic data.